inguardians/peirates/README.md

 ![Logo](https://github.com/inguardians/peirates/blob/master/peirates_logo.png)
 ## What is Peirates?

 Peirates, a Kubernetes penetration tool, enables an attacker to escalate privilege and pivot through a Kubernetes cluster.
-It automates known techniques to steal and collect service accounts, obtain further code execution, and gain control of the cluster.
+It automates known techniques to steal and collect service account tokens, secrets, obtain further code execution, and gain control of the cluster.

 ## Where do I run Peirates?

-You run Peirates from a container running on Kubernetes.
+You run Peirates from a container running on Kubernetes or from a Kubernetes node, outside the container.

 ## Does Peirates attack a Kubernetes cluster?